LawWhat Happens When Teenagers Are Arrested – A Brief Guide for Parents

 If your teenager is in custody throughout the entire case, it can be several months that they are in jail.

-Things the Court Considers to Reach A Decision
+Things the Court Considers When Teenagers Are Arrested to Reach a Decision

 The important question is: what does the court consider in deciding whether to release your teenager or you?
 The court will consider the following: